Vohimana in the hilly highlands of eastern Madagascar is a small reserve that may be a little adventurous to reach by foot.

 Vohimana is located about 155 km east of capital Antananarivo, in Alaotra-Mangoro region.
 Thus it is only 25 km far from much visited national park Andasibe-Mantadia.
 You can easily do day trips from there to Vohimana.
 By 4×4, you need about four hours from Tana to Andasibe, and about 20 minutes more until Ambavaniasy.
 Taxis run here, too.
 Taxibrousse only stop nearby Andasibe and you are lucky if a driver stops at the reserve (and you probably paid the driver).
 To visit the reserve, in Ambavaniasy you make a turn from RN2 to the left on a gravel road.

 Nearby some huts, you can park your car.
-Then it’s becoming a little challenging: You have to cross a river with surprisingly strong current, barefoot.
-Depending on river level, there might be days during rainy season when the reserve cannot be visited.
+Then it’s becoming a little challenging: In the past, a small river with an astounding current had to be crossed on foot.
+Since 2023, there has been a low concrete bridge, which, however, can be impassable at times after heavy rainfall.
 Behind the river, you follow a small laterite path about one kilometer over some hills.
-Another kilometer has to be walked on railroad tracks (don’t worry, trains are rare over here) until you reach the actual entrance of the reserve nearby a decayed fabric for essentiel oils.
+Another kilometer has to be walked on railroad tracks (don’t worry, trains are rare over here) until you reach the actual entrance of the reserve nearby a decayed fabric for essential oils.

 Information about the reserve:

-At the entrance to the reserve, one of the trails begins, for the second one follow the railway tracks in the opposite direction over a railway bridge and through a tunnel.
-There are four circuits covering waterfalls, viewpoints and rainforest.
+At the entrance to the reserve, one of the trails begins, for the second one follows the railway tracks in the opposite direction over a railway bridge and through a tunnel.
+There are four circuits covering waterfalls, viewpoints, and rainforest.
 The paths are partly very narrow, partly well accessible.
-In one of the waterfalls you can even swim – despite the cool water temperatures a gorgeous experience in the middle of the rain forest.
+In one of the waterfalls, you can even swim – despite the cool water temperatures a gorgeous experience in the middle of the rain forest.
 Admission prices are low at around 10,000 Ariary (just under € 2), and overnight stays are just as cheap.